ammarhakim/gkeyll1/docs/manual/datastruct.rst

    dimensional fields.
 However, not all implemented algorithms work with fields with dimensionality higher than three.

-.. [#plain-txt] Writing to plain text is not a good idea execept for quick debugging.
+.. [#plain-txt] Writing to plain text is not a good idea except for quick debugging.
 The writes are very slow and do not work in parallel.